 Ben Franklin said, “In this world, nothing can be certain except death and taxes.”
-If Ben lived today, he would amend the quote to say, “except death, taxes and changes to Facebook.”
+If Ben lived today, he would amend the quote to say, “except death, taxes, and Facebook updates.”

-Today I’d like to talk about the changes that FaceBook rolled out to the desktop view of most FaceBook business pages August 5, 2016.
+Today I’d like to talk about the Facebook updates that rolled out to the desktop view of most FaceBook business pages on August 5, 2016.

 Things we love about the new FaceBook 2016 Business page layout.